ashrafamin91/FiuuGooglePayPlugin/README.md

 ### Maven

 Maven primarily aids in the download of dependencies, which are libraries or JAR files, for Java-based applications.
 For usage and installation instructions, visit their website.
-To integrate RazerMS Google Pay Plugin into your Android Studio project using CocoaPods, specify it in your file:
+To integrate Fiuu Google Pay Plugin into your Android Studio project using CocoaPods, specify it in your file:

     In file settings.gradle